smg6511/Docs/en/extending-modx/xpdo/index.md

 ## What is xPDO?

-xPDO is our name for open eXtensions to PDO.
-It's a light-weight ORB (object-relational bridge) library that works on PHP 5 and 7, and takes advantage of the standard for database persistence in PHP, PDO.
+xPDO (open eXtensions to PDO) is a light-weight ORB (object-relational bridge) library that takes advantage of PDO (PHP Data Objects), a popular standard for database persistence, and is currently compatible with PHP 7.2.5+.
 It implements the very simple, but effective Active Record pattern for data access, as well as a flexible domain model that allows you to isolate domain logic from database-specific logic, or not, depending on your needs.

 ## Glossary